glogg-lang/glogg/README.md

 restrict the fields or values that can be placed in a record.

 The second block, starting with `search:`, is a conditional commit.
-This block commits a message to the `stdio` context table for every duck that has `uncle: "Donald"`.
+This block commits a message to the `stdio` context table for every duck that is the nephew of Scrooge's nephew (Donald).

 Code blocks, or queries, are kept up-to-date.
 If a new duck with `uncle: "Donald"` was added during the runtime of the program, it too would be printed to the terminal.